awasali14/anomaly-detection-algorithm-to-detect-anomalous-behavior-in-computer-servers/README.md

 ### What was my motivation?

-Our motivation behind this project was to develop an effective anomaly detection algorithm using multivariate probability distributions.
-We aimed to explore how such a technique could be utilized to identify outliers in datasets and provide valuable insights for various applications.
+My motivation behind this project was to develop an effective anomaly detection algorithm using multivariate probability distributions.
+I aimed to explore how such a technique could be utilized to identify outliers in datasets and provide valuable insights for various applications.

 ### Why did I build this project?

-We built this project to address the need for robust anomaly detection methods that can handle multivariate data.
+I built this project to address the need for robust anomaly detection methods that can handle multivariate data.
 Anomalies or outliers often represent significant deviations from normal behavior and can be indicators of potential issues or interesting patterns in a dataset.
-By developing this project, we aimed to provide a reliable tool for detecting anomalies and supporting decision-making processes in various domains.
+By developing this project, I aimed to provide a reliable tool for detecting anomalies and supporting decision-making processes in various domains.

 ### What problem does it solve?